Best Online Degrees in: Physics

 - Differential Equations.
 Differential equations play a prominent role in physics.
 Students will learn about the language in which the laws of nature are expressed.
 They will develop an understanding of the properties of solutions of differential equations that are fundamental to much of contemporary science.

 - Quantum Mechanics.
 This course will cover topics including one-dimensional potentials, central potentials, angular momentum, the hydrogen atom, time-independent perturbation theory, time-dependent perturbation theory, and scattering theory.
 Students will take multiple classes in this area, which forms the core of our understanding of the physical world.

 Aside from a range of courses, students may also be able to take advantage of research opportunities to bolster a science education.
 Depending on the online program, the curriculum may also incorporate lab experiments, but this is challenging in an online environment; students may be required to attend labs on a physical campus.
 Students will complete problem sets and examinations.

 Building a Career

 Many undergraduate physics majors pursue graduate education.
-According to the U.S. Bureau of Labor Statistics (BLS), students who pursue advanced degrees in physics at the master’s or Ph.D. levels may become physicists, whose median annual wages were $106,370 as of May 2010.
-Some physics majors pursue careers in astronomy; their median annual wages were $87,260 in May 2010, the BLS notes.
+According to the U.S. Bureau of Labor Statistics (BLS), students who pursue advanced degrees in physics at the master's or Ph.D. levels may become physicists, whose median annual wages were $106,370.
+Some physics majors pursue careers in astronomy; their median annual wages were $87,260, the BLS notes.
 Still other students move on to medical school to become doctors.